The next application deadline is Jan 30, 2025

 Humanities O1123.
 Masterpieces of Western Music.
 3 points

 The focus of Music Humanities is the masterpieces of Western art music in their historical and cultural contexts.
-The specific goals of the course are to awaken and encourage an appreciation of Western music, to help the student learn to respond intelligently to a variety of musical idioms, and to engage the student in the issues of various debates about the character and purposes of music that have occupied composers and musical thinkers since ancient times.
+The specific goals of the course are to awaken and encourage an appreciation of Western music, to help the student learn to respond intelligently to a variety of musical idioms and to engage the student in the issues of various debates about the character and purposes of music that have occupied composers and musical thinkers since ancient times.
 Students become actively involved in the process of critical listening both in the classroom and in the live performances that are as central to the course in Paris as in New York.
 Using a “great works” approach, the course will look at the changing genres and styles of music, examining composers’ choices and assumptions, as well as those of their patrons and audiences, as it moves chronologically from the Middle Ages to the present.

-**Please note that attendance at all class meetings, concerts, and excursions, unless otherwise indicated, is mandatory.
+Note: The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.
+Also, please note that attendance at all class meetings, concerts, and excursions, unless otherwise indicated, is mandatory.

 Click here for the Columbia summer program grading policies.